 Horace, Augusta and “Baby Doe” Tabor, Leadville’s past comes to life in its

-museums, seven of which are partnering once again this summer to offer the 2013 Leadville
+museums, seven of which are partnering this summer to offer the 2014 Leadville

-The Leadville Museum Passport costs $35 for adults (ages 13-61), $30 for seniors (ages 62 and better) and $17 for children (ages 6 – 12).
-The Passport will be available for purchase from Friday, May 24, through Monday, Sept.
-2, 2013, at the seven participating museums, the Leadville, Colorado & Southern Railroad depot and the Leadville and Lake County Chamber of Commerce at 809 Harrison Ave.
+The Leadville Museum Passport costs $30 for adults (ages 13-61), $25 for seniors (ages 62 and better) and $14 for children (ages 6 – 12).
+The Passport will be available for purchase through Labor Day weekend, at the participating museums, the Leadville, Colorado & Southern Railroad depot and the Leadville and Lake County Chamber of Commerce at 809 Harrison Ave.
 More information about the passport is available by calling 719-486-1229.